django-roles-access/django-roles-access.github.io/source/middleware.rst

 Configuration
 -------------

-The last step is to classify installed applications in security groups in Django site's *settings* file.
+The last step is to classify installed applications in one of the security groups in Django site's *settings* file.

-With Django roles access is possible to classify installed applications in three types.
-When application is classified in any of this three types, and the middleware installed, all access to applications's views will have the default security of the type used to classify the application.
+When an application is classified in one of the security groups, and the middleware is installed, all accesses to the application views will have access restricted, or not, according to the default behavior of the selected security group.

-To know more about applications classification with Django roles read next:
-:ref:`Applications type`.

 .. _`Applications type`: